Advertisement

 Learn to identify flea eggs on dogs

 However, if your dog has adult fleas, look for signs of constant scratching.
 Scratching is very hazardous because it can increase the distribution of flea eggs.
-Another important information that you should know is that flea eggs on dogs can hatch within 12 days.
+Another important information you should know is that flea eggs on dogs can hatch within 12 days.
 So, if you have started treatment, make sure that you treat your dog and your house.

 Other indicators of flea eggs on dogs